storj/design-docs/20260429-bucket-eventing-tidb.md

 The outbox write is part of the **TiDB metabase transaction**, added by the TiDB adapter when `TransmitEvent: true` is set in the `TransactionOptions`.
 This is analogous to how the Spanner adapter sets `ExcludeTxnFromChangeStreams` to `!TransmitEvent` on the Spanner transaction — it is a per-transaction option handled inside the adapter, invisible to the shared metabase logic.

-The `TransmitEvent` flag is already threaded through all relevant metabase operations and present in the WIP TiDB adapter, but the outbox INSERT is not yet implemented.
-There are two integration points:
+The `TransmitEvent` flag is threaded through all relevant metabase operations.
+There are two integration points where the TiDB adapter writes outbox rows:

 - **Commit / copy / move**: `TiDBAdapter.WithTx` (in `commit_object.go`) creates a `tidbTransactionAdapter`.
 The `TransmitEvent` flag needs to be propagated into the adapter so that `finalizeObjectCommit`, `commitPendingCopyObject`, and `objectMove` can include the outbox INSERT in the same transaction.
 - **Delete operations**: `TiDBAdapter.deleteObjectExactVersion`, `deleteObjectLastCommittedPlain`, `DeleteObjectLastCommittedVersioned`, etc. open their own `txutil.WithTx` transactions directly, with no `tidbTransactionAdapter` involved.
 The outbox INSERT needs to be added inside each of these transaction closures when `TransmitEvent: true`.